ajaysridharan/slate/source/includes/_plans.md

 `GET https://api.firstofficer.io/v2/plans`

-Returns a list of your plans
+Returns a list of your plans.

 ### Arguments